 VITAMIN E FOR DAYS

-Not only is sunflower seed butter a go-to protein paste for the allergic, but it is loaded with vitamin E. It contains about four times more vitamin E than peanut butter.
-Vitamin E is a powerful anti-aging antioxidant, preserving cell membranes.
-(In fact, manufacturers often add this vitamin to foods to extend their shelf-life.)
+Not only is sunflower seed butter a go-to for the allergic, but it's loaded with vitamin E. It has about four times more vitamin E than peanut butter.
+Because vitamin E is a powerful anti-aging antioxidant, manufacturers often use it as a preservative.)

-It is better, however, to get vitamin E from food since oral doses greater than 400 IU/day are possibly unsafe, particularly if you have health conditions like diabetes or heart disease.
+It's best to get vitamin E from food since supplements greater than 400 IU/day are possibly unsafe, particularly if you have diabetes or heart disease.
 Supplementation with vitamin E has also been linked with an increased risk of prostate cancer.

-Sunflower seed butter also supplies a good amount of niacin (vitamin B3), but peanut butter is a superior source of this vitamin, supplying nearly twice as much.
+Although sunflower seed butter has a good amount of niacin (vitamin B3), peanut butter is a superior source of this vitamin, supplying nearly twice as much.
 Niacin plays an important role in enzymatic reactions that supply the body with energy.

 MAXIMIZE YOUR MINERALS WITH SUNFLOWER SEED BUTTER